 Change your sales process and strategies.

 Keith and his sales team have approached the ongoing crisis in just this way.
-Before the pandemic hit, they had a 20% growth goal.
-However, they’ve had to readjust and accept that, during this unprecedented time that has only happened once in 100 years, that goal will not likely happen.
+Before the pandemic hit, they had a 20% revenue growth goal.
+However, they’ve had to readjust and accept that, during this unprecedented time that has only happened once in 100 years, that goal will not likely occur.

 Get creative filling in the gaps.

 Keith got creative in a different way.
-One of his contacts asked him if he could work out a 100% commission compensation plan to bring him onboard, which allowed Keith to add a sales rep without an upfront cost or financial risk during these leaner times.
+One of his prospective clients asked him if he could work out a 100% commission compensation plan to bring him on board, which allowed Keith to add a sales professional without an upfront cost or financial risk during these leaner times.

 Focus on your people and your culture.

-I always say, it’s the human connections—among your own people, your customers and your prospects—that matter the most, in sales and in life.
+I always say it’s the human connections—among your own people, your customers, and your prospects—that matter the most, in sales and in life.
 That’s more true now than ever before.